brightspot/react-examples/app-routing/README.md

 - [Brightspot Routing](https://github.com/brightspot/react-examples)

 ## Running the example application
 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
-Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `hello-world` directory:
+Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `app-routing` directory:

 To upload JS Classes in Brightspot (http://localhost/cms):